-This table defines how the terms "organization" and "project" are used in the questionnaire.

-Term Definition organization In the context of the SE-CMM, "organization" refers to the business entity being appraised.
+Introduction This glossary defines terms used in the questionnaire.
+It is recommended that you read through theses definitions before you begin answering the questions in the questionnaire.
+Organizational terms This table defines how the terms "organization" and "project" are used in the questionnaire.
+Term Definition exploratory questions Questions that are open-ended (e.g., begin with "would you plan ?").
+They are asked of interviewees to explain or clarify questionnaire answers. interview script The Appendix E, p.A-47 approach bullets which includes exploratory questions. organization In the context of the SE-CMM, "organization" refers to the business entity being appraised.
 That entity should have been defined for you by those who gave you this questionnaire.
 Specifically, an organization is a unit within a company or other entity, e.g., government agency or branch of service, within which many projects are managed as a whole.
-(All projects within an organization share common policies at the top of the reporting structure.) project In the context of the SE-CMM, a project is an entity within an organization that produces system engineering work products, which are typically associated with a particular deliverable system.
+(All projects within an organization share common policies at the top of the reporting structure.)

+project In the context of the SE-CMM, a project is an entity within an organization that produces system engineering work products, which are typically associated with a particular deliverable system.
 The project is the aggregate of effort and other resources focused on developing and/or maintaining a specific product.
 The product may include hardware, software, and other components.
 Typically a project has its own funding, cost accounting, and delivery schedule.
 Some projects are organized around teaming structures.
 Consult your site coordinator for interpretation of project if your experience appears inconsistent with the above definition.
 Some aspects of systems engineering process are associated with the project and some with the organization.
-Even though you may primarily work in one of these contexts or both, answer the questions based on your best knowledge of what is happening in the context in question. "organization" organization-level process issues "project-level process issues
+Even though you may primarily work in one of these contexts or both, answer the questions based on your best knowledge of what is happening in the context in question. "organization" organization- level process issues "project" project-level process issues

-Table J-2 Organizati onal Terms.
+Table J-2.
+Organizational Terms.